 Storage period for personal data

-The storage period for personal data is measured by the relevant statutory retention period (such as those under commercial or tax law pursuant to § 257 HGB (German Commercial Code) or § 147 AO (German Tax Code)).
+The storage period for personal data is measured by the relevant statutory retention period (such as those under commercial or tax law pursuant to EU law.
 After that period expires, the data in question will be routinely erased, unless they are needed to initiate or fulfil a contract or we have a legitimate interest in continuing to store them.

 Regarding your claim to erasure, we refer to the section “Your rights as a data subject”.

 Server log files